| INTRODUCTION In October 1996, South Africans were counted for the first time as

 types of areas.
 In this publication semi-urban areas have been included with

+urban areas.
 All other areas are classified as non-urban

 or rural, including commercial farms, small settlements, rural villages and

 other areas which are further away from towns and cities.
+Workers include the self-employed,

 employers and employees in both the formal and informal sectors.
+TECHNICAL

-To avoid repetition, when the entire population is
+NOTES Table headings To avoid repetition, when the entire population is

 being described in any table, the heading of the table does not generally refer to the

+actual population.
 When a sub-set of the population is being

 discussed, for example, those aged between 15 and 65 years, the economically active or the

 employed population, then the sub-set is indicated in the heading of the table.
+When all households are being described in any

 table, the term household is excluded in the table heading, but when a sub-set is being